GSA/itvmo/_pages/genai-guide-part-2.md

 ---
-title: Part 2 - Generative AI and Specialized Computing Infrastructure Acquisition Resource Guide
+title: Generative AI in the Government
 title-image: "/assets/images/icons/page_icons/generative-ai-logo.svg"
 heading-description: ""
 description: "This website is designed to help Federal purchasers acquire generative AI and specialized computing infrastructure for their organizations."